Steve-hub49/Machine-Learning-Project/README.md

 - Incorporated Python Flask to create API from the .csv data.
 - D3 and chart.js tool utilized to develop front end, thereby allowing for the query and presentation of API data.
 - Machine Learning: Machine learning is a field of study concerned with algorithms that learn from examples.
-- For my project, I utilized Random Forest and Decision Tree machine learning algorithms to predict which factor(s) is most likely to predict fraud in auto insurance claims.
+- For my project, I utilized Random Forest and Decision Tree machine learning algorithms to determine which factor(s) is most likely to predict fraud in auto insurance claims.
 - Deployed project via Heroku.

 ## High Level Findings: